Help Pay for Your Education with Grants

 Short Career and Technical Education Certificate (CTE)

 CTE funds are a limited and restricted pool of funds for students in short, technical programs that are not otherwise eligible for federal or state aid or concurrently in an aid-eligible program.
 Awarding requirements require a complete and valid FAFSA for the appropriate aid year, enrolled in at least 12 degree-applicable credits and making Satisfactory Academic Progress.
-Students may receive up to $1000.
+Students may receive $1000 or more (maximum allowable is $2250).

 Award amounts are subject to change; stay in touch with the financial aid office.